 As most of the students are working, many fulltime, class meetings are constrained by their availability.
 Courses are anticipated to meet once a week, on Monday through Thursday nights, and on Saturdays.
 This schedule in itself requires adjustment and consideration to pedagogical delivery.
-If they have children involved in sports, their Saturdays may be compromised.
+If students have children involved in sports, their Saturdays may be compromised.
 The limited number of periods when courses may be offered affects scheduling.
 Prerequisites for courses must be minimized to ensure that students are able to have course options to complete their programs.
-Consideration must be given to students taking their required math courses, and math competencies are required for many of the DSA courses.
-Required math courses are Finite Math and Applied Statistics.
+Consideration must be given to students taking their required math courses, competencies are required for many of the DSA courses.
+Required math courses for all SPCS professional bachelor's degrees are Finite Math and Applied Statistics.
+One issue is how to provide DSA students with the additional math competencies required for the DSA discipline.